F3rika/mapPat/docs/source/inReqConfig.rst

 More in detail the collection of configuration tables consists of:

 #. ``mapPat_inTabUpdates_Availability.txt``
 	| Lists available datasets, together with file names and URLs for download.
-The names of the folders storing each dataset after its acquisition and the path to the directory collecting the corresponding input tables are also reported.
+Also sets the name of and the path to the folders storing each dataset after acquisition.

 	+------------+----------------------------+---------------------+----------------------------+----------------------------------------------+
 	| UpdateName | UpdateFile                 | UpdateFolder        | UpdatePath                 | UpdateURL                                    |